fluxninja/aperture/sdks/aperture-js/README.md

   </a>
 </p>

-# Rate Limiting for JavaScript Applications
+# Rate Limiting for JavaScript or Node.js Applications

 The `aperture-js` SDK provides an easy way to integrate your JavaScript applications with [FluxNinja Aperture](https://github.com/fluxninja/aperture).